Image Quality Assessment Using Machine Learning

 The OpenCV Library

-For an identical subject matter, images of higher definition will typically yield a greater variance when filtered by the Laplacian.
+For an identical subject matter, images of higher definition typically yield a greater variance when filtered by the Laplacian.
 This method has been subjected to multiple tests using various images from the live dataset and consistently delivered excellent results, barring a few issues with images containing white noise.

 Furthermore, the OverCV library enables assessments of overexposure or underexposure within an image.
 This is achieved by analyzing the mean and variance of the grayscale elements of the image.
-These calculations help in determining the aesthetic quality of an image, specifically concerning its exposure levels.
+These calculations help determine the aesthetic quality of an image, specifically concerning its exposure levels.
 However, it must be noted that while effective, this method can also lead to some inaccuracies when applied to images with white noise.

 Suggestions for Machine Learning and OpenCV Solutions